Peter554/StainTools/README.md

 out = n.hematoxylin(source_image)
 ```

+We use the [spams](http://spams-devel.gforge.inria.fr/index.html) package.
+Use with Python via e.g https://anaconda.org/conda-forge/python-spams

 Here we show the application of the techniques to a few images (in data folder).
 We normalize to the first image and for Macenko and Vahadane also show the extracted Hematoxylin channel.

 Below that are a few more challenging images (also in data folder).